seandinwiddie/sdin.dev/coaching/outreach_sequences.md

     Hi Steven,

     Professional services firms like Stambaugh Ness, especially those focused on specialized industries like AEC and experiencing growth (congrats on the recent ownership expansion!), often face internal challenges scaling operations and integrating data across diverse service lines.
-Off-the-shelf software rarely addresses the unique workflows of a high-touch consulting practice.
+Your off-the-shelf software rarely addresses the unique workflows of a high-touch consulting practice.

-    I specialize in developing custom software and automation solutions that help firms like yours optimize internal processes.
+    I specialize in developing custom software and automation solutions that help firms like yours optimize internal processes now.
 For instance, I developed custom accounting and forecasting tools for Veritas Health Systems that significantly streamlined complex workflows.
 For Compliance Associates, tailored software saved over 30+ hours of manual work weekly.

-    My focus is on delivering $50,000+ in tangible business value by enhancing operational efficiency – perhaps by automating aspects of client onboarding, integrating data between service lines for better insights, or building custom tools to support your consultants.
+    My focus is on delivering $50,000+ in tangible business value by enhancing your operational efficiency – automating aspects of client onboarding, integrating data between service lines for better insights, or building custom tools to support your consultants.

-    Could targeted internal automation or a bespoke software solution help Stambaugh Ness scale more effectively?
+    Get more effective scaling for Stambaugh Ness through targeted internal automation and bespoke software solutions!

-    I'd welcome the opportunity to share specific ideas relevant to professional services firms in a brief strategy call.
+    Find the best solutions for your firm in a free, brief strategy call.
 Simply reply to this email or text me at 530-638-3238 to set up a time.

     Thank you for your time!